vedantparnaik/portfolio/index.md

 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/vedantparnaik/pickup_gym_website)

-<div style="text-align: justify">"Pickup Gym is a community-driven web application designed to connect fitness enthusiasts by allowing users to find gym buddies, book sessions, and manage schedules seamlessly.
+<div style="text-align: justify">Pickup Gym is a community-driven web application designed to connect fitness enthusiasts by allowing users to find gym buddies, book sessions, and manage schedules seamlessly.
 Built using Flask, SQLite, and Bootstrap, the platform offers a responsive and user-friendly interface for enhanced engagement.
-The project demonstrates a focus on user-centric design, real-time scheduling, and fostering a sense of community among gym-goers."</div>
+The project demonstrates a focus on user-centric design, real-time scheduling, and fostering a sense of community among gym-goers.</div>
 <br>
 <center><img src="images/detect-spam-nlp.png"/></center>
 <br>